planetf1/notes/meetings/oct2022f2f/containers.md

 # Containers & Kubernetes

+Containers & their orchestration using Kubernetes offers a relatively portable, flexible approach for both production use cases, and for encapsulating demos and tutorials.

+So much is possible that we should discuss what we have, what we could have, and what (if any!) value ideas bring.

 ## Containers

+The following are currently provided on [quay.io](https://quay.io/organization/odpi) & [docker.io](https://hub.docker.com/u/odpi)

 * Egeria
 * Jupyter - had hoped to remove, but some issues with permissions in loading from github has left us with an image